vnetcon/curvy/README.md

 # curvy
-Simple "nodeless" modular lightweight web framework.
-In other words a way to create modular web applications without heavy frameworks like react, angular etc.
+Curvy is an easy full stack web application development environment.

-## Key features:
+Key features:

+* Build your app using plain html/css/javascript or frameworks like Angular, React, Vue etc.
-* simple html/javasctip based way to render json to html using html div based templates
+* Map json to html elements with one method
-* simple server side based way to build the actual page from "page parts" using apache server side include (ssi)
-* SPA (Single Page Appliction) is emulated using session storage for storing json data between page loads
-* For backend development (REST API) the quick start zip contains Postgresql and [jdbc-restservlet](https://github.com/vnetcon/jdbc-restservlet) (AGPL licensed) for creating the REST API using plain SQL. jdbc-restservlet features
-  * SQL based REST API endpoint development
+* Create REST API using plain sql files
-  * build-in endpoint for uploading/downloading files to/from database
-  * build-in eandpoing for sending HTML emails
-  * build-in logging for all requests to database (select/insert/update/delete)
-* ready function for making http requests

-## Example of "json mapping"
+## Example of mapping json to html
 In this example the "temp1" div is an template that will be filled with json values based on tags in template.
 The filled template will be placed to jsonvals div.

 ```html